LG to pay $380 million to settle display panel price-fixing case

 | SAN FRANCISCO

-SAN FRANCISCO South Korea's LG Electronics Inc (066570.KS) has agreed to pay $380 million to resolve a civil lawsuit over price fixing in the liquid crystal display market, the largest amount paid among the ten companies who similarly settled the litigation, a court filing showed on Thursday.
+SAN FRANCISCO South Korea's LG Electronics Inc (066570.KS) has agreed to pay $380 million (246.3 million pounds) to resolve a civil lawsuit over price fixing in the liquid crystal display market, the largest amount paid among the ten companies who similarly settled the litigation, a court filing showed on Thursday.

 A class action lawsuit alleged a detailed conspiracy from the late 1990s through 2006 to fix LCD prices, resulting in higher costs for buyers of televisions, laptops and other electronics.
 Several companies also pleaded guilty to separate criminal charges and paid fines.